Game & Watch: Super Mario Bros.: Specifications

-The game is powered by a STM32H7B0VBT6 microcontroller, which consists of an ARM Cortex-M7 core, two banks of 256KB Flash (Only 128 KB is documented) as discovered by the Game & Watch modding community, and 1380 KB of SRAM, and 1 MB of Serial Flash.
+The game is powered by a STM32H7B0VBT6 microcontroller, which consists of an ARM Cortex-M7 core, two banks of 256KB Flash (only 128 KB is documented) as discovered by the Game & Watch modding community, 1380 KB of SRAM, and 1 MB of Serial Flash.
 The screen is 60 mm diagonal with a 320x240 resolution.

-The game's hardware is modelled after the Widescreen Game & Watch series (however, unlike the original Widescreen systems, the system's A and B buttons are moved to the right side to be like the Nintendo Entertainment System controller, and includes a D-pad and a full-color LCD screen).
+The game's hardware is modelled after the Widescreen Game & Watch series, but unlike the original Widescreen systems, the system's A and B buttons are moved to the right side to be like the Nintendo Entertainment System controller, and includes a D-pad and a full-color LCD screen.
 It has a built-in lithium-ion battery, identical to that found in the Nintendo Switch Joy-Con controllers, which is estimated to last 8 hours.
 The system weighs 0.15 pounds and shipped with a USB-C charging cable.
 Unlike prior Game & Watch systems, the system doesn't have a kickstand.
 The system also has a power button.

 Reception

 Seth Macy, writing for IGN, gave Game & Watch: Super Mario Bros. a 9/10, and labeled it as an editor's choice.
 Macy stated that he was surprised by the quality of the hardware, and said that, due to the quality, is an "appealing way to play decades-old games".
 Macy, reviewing the feel of the system's hardware, said that the metal surface it is made out of doesn't attract fingerprints, something he said other handheld systems have an issue with.
-Macy also stated that the tactile rubber the system's buttons are made of feels "really solid."
+Macy also stated that the tactile rubber the system's buttons are made of feels "really solid".
 Macy also praised the button inputs for being "high quality", citing "no unintended inputs".

 Blake Morse of Shacknews gave the system an 8/10, praising it for looking "gorgeous", the hidden secrets it contains, and the watch feature, but criticizing the audio and how the down on the d-pad could "function better".

 Writing for Mashable, Adam Rosenberg said that the "squishy-feeling directional pad and A/B buttons" weren't the best way to play Super Mario Bros. and The Lost Levels, but said that the "budget-friendly gift item" would "delight any Nintendo-loving fanperson".
 Rosenberg also praised the system's clock.